Dehumidifier Troubleshooting Tips

 Try cleaning or replacing the air filter in the unit itself, but if that doesn’t work, you will need a qualified appliance repair person or facility.

 If your indicator light is on, then the water tank may be completely filled.
 Most dehumidifiers have a safety switch to turn the dehumidifier off when the water tank is full.
 It is usually a float inside the tank to trigger this switch and prevent the tank from overflowing.
 If the tank is empty and the unit doesn’t run, look at the inside wall against which the tank pushes to see if there’s a switch or mechanism present.

-Sometimes just pushing in the bucket a little differently will press the switch.
+- Sometimes just pushing in the bucket a little differently will press the switch.
 Also, you may be able to activate or bend the switch slightly with your finger to solve the problem.

 Your dehumidifier has a fan that draws the room air over the coils.
 If there is no air movement from the unit, it is possible that the fan motor may have burned out.
 If so, the fan motor may need to be replaced.

-There is frost on the coils
+There is Frost on the Coils

 The coils you see on the back of your dehumidifier are called the evaporator.
 When the unit is running, these coils turn ice cold.
 As the fan draws the moist air over the coils, the humidity in the air condenses on these coils.
 And if the temperature of the air blowing over the coils is too cool, this condensation will freeze on the coils.
 Possible solutions to this problem include:

-Add heat to the room in which the dehumidifier is located.
+- Add heat to the room in which the dehumidifier is located.

-Turn the unit off to allow the temperature in the room to rise.
+- Turn the unit off to allow the temperature in the room to rise.

-Place the dehumidifier on a shelf or table (the air is coolest near the ground).
+- Place the dehumidifier on a shelf or table (the air is coolest near the ground).